Return to site

 It goes without saying that any important inner work creates shifts of consciousness that will eventually rock our outer world.
 Depending on the depth and power of the transformation, the impact might be a few ripples in our close circle or a full-blown tsunami that takes out our entire village and washes us into a world of new relationships and circumstances.
 No wonder the process of transformation takes time and patience.
 We have to grow our wings and then bash them against the side of the cocoon for a while before we're strong enough to fly.

-Claiming the right to change usually goes far beyond dealing with the reaction of friends and family to the shifts in our attitudes and conversations and manner.
-As a new path continues to unfold, we might feel hesitant to openly express all that we are becoming.
+Holly's message around the right to change dealt with more than reactions from her friends and family to the shifts in her attitudes and conversations and manner.
+As her new path continued to unfold, she talked about the hesitation she felt to openly express all that she was becoming.
 What will they think?
 Will they still like me?
+And it's true.
 It's very human to expect the people around us to show up in predictable ways.
-We settle into grooves in our relationships, we create a dance together—sometimes a dysfunctional one but it's still a dance.
-It only takes one of you to change the steps for the rhythm to come crashing down.
+We settle into grooves in our close relationships, we create a dance together—dysfunctional, maybe, but it's still a dance.
+When the steps change, the rhythm crashes and that's not a comfortable experience for either partner.

 Maybe we should start greeting each other with "Who are you today?" instead of "How are you today?"